 Electronic signature and storage companies — like Signority — include tamper-proof electronic signatures and document tracking, all on a secure PCI DSS Compliant hosting platform.
 Your patients can rest easy knowing that their important health-related information is safe, and managed by a team with government level clearance.

 What’s more, storing your files electronically also ensures your customer data is protected in the event of a fire, flood, or tornado, as the information is not located onsite, it will be accessible and safe even if your building has been damaged.

 Ease of Access

 Through electronic business practices, your clients will not have to wait as you walk to the back of the office so you can pull out their files.
 Storing them electronically means having the most control of their visibility and that their customer records can be located with the click of a button.

 With digital onboarding and document storage — there are no more sorting errors, lost files, redundant copies or damaged paper documents — just up to date information you need, where and when you need it.

 By removing the tedious tasks of managing and storing paper documents, along with the risk of exposing sensitive employee and patient information, medical marijuana businesses can work faster, cut costs and increase efficiency.

 It’s obvious that there are a lot of benefits for your customers when you present yourself as an environmentally-sensitive organization who has their best interest at heart.
 But choosing to go paperless also has benefits for you and your business.
 Sure, investing in electronic practices may cost you today.
 And, that’s why it is called an investment.
 Consider how much you will potentially save when you are no longer stocking paper or hiring the extra manpower to monitor and archive all that paperwork.
 Most importantly, it leaves you with more time to do what you love to do – building a great product.

 Looking to streamline your customer onboarding?
-Sign-up now and get free access to Signority’s Business Plan.
+Sign-up now and get a 14-day free trial to a Signority eSignature Plan.